tasks/tasks/README.md

 ### Communication

-Join the #tasks channel on Libera Chat to chat with the Tasks team and other people.
-[Link to webchat](https://web.libera.chat/#tasks)

-You can also use [GitHub Discussions](https://github.com/tasks/tasks/discussions).
+You can submit questions to [GitHub Discussions](https://github.com/tasks/tasks/discussions).

 If you have a suggestion or want to report a bug, please see [CONTRIBUTING.md](CONTRIBUTING.md).